Albertzue/learning_notes/aws/DOP-C02/answers/mock_answer.md

 C
 B  D
 D
-D
+D  B
 B
 B
 A
-DE
+DE  AE
-C
+C D
 A
-AE
+AE BE
 A
 B
 BCF !
 A
 ABE
-BE
+BE  BC
 B !
+A
 C !
-AE
+AE AD
 BC
-D
+D B
 AE !
 C !!
 B
+B C
 B !
+D D is the most simple one
 B
 A
 C
 BCE
-BE
+BE CE
-D
+D C
 B
 D !
+B
 AB
 A
 A
 D
 C !
-ECR need vpc endpoint？
+ECR need vpc endpoint？  D
 C
 CDE!
+ADE
 A
 B
 C
 BDE !
+B
 ADF
 BE !
 BDE !
 A
 BD
 B
-BDF
+BDF  BCF
 B
 C
 A